lanl/LaGriT/cmake/macOS.md

 LaGriT builds without Exodus are usually successful and recommended before building a version with Exodus.

+See **LaGriT/MAC-install-exodus.sh** which works for brew as well as macports.
+This script finds and sets compiler paths due to location and naming changes between homebrew and macports.

+See also **LaGriT/MAC_EnvironmentalVar.sh** for setting your compilers.

 ### Compiler Errors

 LaGriT uses C, C++, and Fortran compilers.
 You may have to set the correct compilers for your build environment.
 The build may fail for newer models due to differences in naming conventions for both file structure and compilers.